If you do your homework and have a creative approach, investing on a low income can be a great vehicle for long-term wealth creation.

 Do your homework

 As with all aspects of property investing, it’s critical to do your homework on the best way to finance your planned property purchase and get the best deal possible.
-This is where I can come in and assist you with your research.

 First-time investors should keep the following in mind: